eleniel-mocna/PipeWeb/README.md

 Here you can see what arguments did the scripts have and with what exit code they ended.

+## Test script

+There is a test script available in the sample_scripts folder, which can be used to test if the script launching works.

 ## TODO (ALPHA 1.0)

 - Apply predictions for K layers of the FileTree